Ich73/TranslationToolkit/README.md

 It is especially designed for the [DQM2-FanTranslation](https://github.com/Ich73/DQM2-FanTranslation) project.

 ## Using Translation Toolkit
 You can download the newest version as an executable from the [Release Page](https://github.com/Ich73/TranslationToolkit/releases/latest).
-Copy `TranslationToolkit.exe` to the root of your translation directory and run it.
+Copy `TranslationToolkit.exe` to the root of your translation directory.

+Addionally you need `xdelta.exe` which is included in [xdelta UI](http://www.romhacking.net/utilities/598/).
+Copy this file to the same folder.

+You can now run `TranslationToolkit.exe` by double clicking it.

 ## Scripts